deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 ### <a name="caffe">Caffe</a>

-**Caffe** is a well-known and widely used machine-vision library that ported Matlab's implementation of fast convolutional nets to C and C++ ([see Steve Yegge's rant about porting C++ from chip to chip if you want to consider the tradeoffs between speed and this particular form of technical debt](https://sites.google.com/site/steveyegge2/google-at-delphi)).
+[**Caffe**](http://caffe.berkeleyvision.org/) is a well-known and widely used machine-vision library that ported Matlab's implementation of fast convolutional nets to C and C++ ([see Steve Yegge's rant about porting C++ from chip to chip if you want to consider the tradeoffs between speed and this particular form of technical debt](https://sites.google.com/site/steveyegge2/google-at-delphi)).
 Caffe is not intended for other deep-learning applications such as text, sound or time series data.
+Like other frameworks mentioned here, Caffe has chosen Python for its API.

 Both Deeplearning4j and Caffe perform image classification with convolutional nets, which represent the state of the art.
 In contrast to Caffe, Deeplearning4j offers parallel GPU *support* for an arbitrary number of chips, as well as many, seemingly trivial, features that make deep learning run more smoothly on multiple GPU clusters in parallel.
 While it is widely cited in papers, Caffe is chiefly used as a source of pre-trained models hosted on its Model Zoo site.
 Deeplearning4j is [building a parser](https://github.com/deeplearning4j/deeplearning4j/pull/480) to import Caffe models to Spark.

 ### <a name="cntk">CNTK</a>

-**CNTK** is Microsoft's open-source deep-learning framework.
+[**CNTK**](https://github.com/Microsoft/CNTK) is Microsoft's open-source deep-learning framework.
 The acronym stands for "Computational Network Toolkit."
 The library includes feed-forward DNNs, convolutional nets and recurrent networks.
+Python API over C++ code.

 ### <a name="licensing">Licensing</a>